Chrysomya bezziana

 Chrysomya bezziana, also known as the Old World screwworm fly or screwworm, is an obligate parasite of mammals.
 Obligate parasitic flies require a host to complete their development.
 Named to honor the Italian entomologist Mario Bezzi, this fly is widely distributed in Asia, tropical Africa, India, and Papua New Guinea.
-The adult can be identified as metallic green or blue with a yellow face and the larvae are smooth, lacking any obvious body processes except on the last segment.
+The adult can be identified as metallic green or blue with a yellow face, and the larvae are smooth, lacking any obvious body processes except on the last segment.

-The fly feeds on decaying organic matter, while the fly larvae feed on the living tissue of warm-blooded mammals as opposed to necrotic tissue that many other fly larvae feed on.
-Since the larvae can cause permanent tissue damage, C. bezziana has led to much public concern.
+The fly feeds on decaying organic matter, while the fly larvae feed on the living tissue of warm-blooded mammals as opposed to necrotic tissue on which many other fly larvae feed.
+Since the larvae can cause permanent tissue damage, C. bezziana has caused much public concern.
 Management procedures include both prevention of colonization of the fly and treatment of a current infestation.

-Chrysomya bezziana belongs to the genus Chrysomya, which contains species like Chrysomya rufifacies and Chrysomya putoria.
+Chrysomya bezziana belongs to the genus Chrysomya, which contains Chrysomya rufifacies and Chrysomya putoria.
 C. bezziana and other members of this genus can be used to estimate the post-mortem interval in forensic entomology.